 Recommendation 17 - Reduction in the number of companies where there are nominee directors.
 It has been argued by Financial Institutions that there are too many companies with nominee directors on the board, and too few competent officers to do the task properly.
+So, in the first instance, few competent officers to do the task properly.
 So, in the first instance, financial institutions should take a policy decision to withdraw from boards of companies where their individual shareholding is 5% or less, or total financial institutions holding is under 10%.